Emil Kapaun: Cause of beatification and canonization

 When Kapaun was assigned to the 8th Cavalry Regiment, which was surrounded and overrun by the Chinese army in North Korea in October and November 1950, he stayed behind with the wounded when the Army retreated.
 He allowed his capture, then risked death by preventing Chinese executions of wounded Americans too injured to walk.
 Following his death, as Kapaun's actions became known, Catholic faithful began to offer devotional prayers to him; these prayers came from U.S. service members, laymen and women across the United States, as well as those in East and Southeast Asia.

 In 1993, Kapaun was named a Servant of God by Pope John Paul II, the Vatican's first step toward possible canonization.

-On November 9, 2015, the Bishop of the Roman Catholic Diocese of Wichita in Wichita, Kansas, Carl A. Kemme, presented the positio, a 1,066-page-long report on his life, ministry, virtues, holiness, and other aspects, that must be compiled by the sponsoring diocese, approved by the bishop, and sent to the Cardinal Prefect of the Congregation for the Causes of Saints (CCS) in the Roman Curia at the Vatican, Cardinal Angelo Amato, for review.
-If the CCS and the pope approve this report, he will be given the title Servant of God.
-If they determine that he lived a life of virtue, he can also be called Venerable.
+On November 9, 2015, the Bishop of the Diocese of Wichita in Wichita, Kansas, Carl A. Kemme, presented the positio, a 1,066-page-long report on his life, ministry, virtues, holiness, and other aspects, that must be compiled by the sponsoring diocese, approved by the bishop, and sent to the Cardinal Prefect of the Congregation for the Causes of Saints (CCS) in the Roman Curia at the Vatican, Cardinal Angelo Amato, for review.
+If the CCS and the pope approve this report, he will be given the title Venerable.
 If the pope then grants a declaration of martyrdom or approves a miracle posthumously attributed to Kapaun, he can be beatified.

 A team of six historians gathered on June 21, 2016, and voiced their approval of the cause.

-In January 2022, John Hotze, the chief investigator for Kapaun's cause for canonization, announced that the Vatican was considering whether to declare Kapaun a martyr for the Catholic faith, which if granted would hasten the process of canonization.
+In January 2022, Fr.
+John Hotze, the chief investigator for Kapaun's cause for canonization, announced that the Vatican was considering whether to declare Kapaun a martyr for the Catholic faith, which if granted would hasten the process of canonization.

+In February 2025, Kapaun was declared Venerable by Pope Francis, the Vatican's second step toward possible canonization.